 Typically Jain’s eat only limited vegetables and do not consume non-veg or egg.
 So to provide variety to their meal, using lentils/ legumes/ dal in a novel way spices up their cuisine.

 So here I am with a very simple recipe, which requires a bit of offline time and loads of Sun.
 Nothing you can’t manage with little planning.

 All you need to do is soak dal/ lentil overnight, grind it, pipe into small dots and leave to sun-dry for 2-3 days.

 And you have mangori ready to be used with whatever dish you want to add it to – with gravy, with roasted vegetables, take your pick.

-I used the traditional method of dropping the batter randomly on the greased tray using my fingers, but piping bags with star-tip of your choice works very well too.
+- I used the traditional method of dropping the batter randomly on the greased tray using my fingers, but piping bags with stp of your choice works very well too.

-If they are sun-dried well, they have long shelf life and can be stored outside.
-But if it will be used later, then can be stored in refrigerator.
+- If sundried well, they have long shelf life and can be stored outside if going to use quickly, but if it will be used later, then can be stored in refrigerator.